Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "When were you planning to launch a proof-of-concept?"
 Nadeau asked.

 Lewis sighed.
-"Uh… I *guess* we could start building a basic one tomorrow.
+"Uh...
+I *guess* we could start building a basic one tomorrow.
 The schematic here’s already got the hell-the-fuck-no killswitch built in.
-It wouldn’t be programmed, but…"
+It wouldn’t be programmed, but..."

 "That’s fine.
 Programming will take forever anyway," Lee commented.
 "But we’ve got unlimited capacity for prototyping thanks to the nanofactory.
 Seems like a shame to neglect it."